mwellner/hp/content/post/2018/2018-06-16-ngx-charts-bootstrap.en.md

 ##### The problem

-I have created a [sample application](https://mwellner.de/apps/charts/) to illustrate the issue.
+I have created a [github repository](https://github.com/mwellner/ngx-charts-in-grid) and a [sample application](https://mwellner.de/apps/charts/) to illustrate the issue.
 It uses a Bootstrap grid with gray columns.
 The column contains a chart inside of a wrapping _div_ element (see [app.component.html](https://github.com/mwellner/ngx-charts-in-grid/blob/master/src/app/app.component.html)).
 In the actual implementation this _div_ contains a chart type switch.
 But to see the issue, a simple _div_ is sufficient.

 The chart has now a fixed size of 600x400 and ignores the width of the grid column.
 This is not the behaviour we expected.
 Especially for multiple columns, we see overlapping charts.